EarthObservationSimulator/orbitpy/orbitpy/docs/user_json_desc.rst

         }]
     }

-Note that the individual orbits are specified as a list (within square brackets) in the :code:`orbits` name, value pair.
+Note that the individual orbits are specified as a list (within square brackets) in the :code:`orbit` name, value pair.

 2. :code:`"@type":"Walkerdelta"`